 Emily Kircher-Morris, LPC

 The number one thing that I love about my job is that I get to see the change as it happens for my clients.
-I worked as both a teacher for gifted programming and as a school counselor prior to entering private practice and those experiences have helped to shape my perspective on how individuals change.
-With experience in the schools, I am able to help families navigate the 504 and IEP process and collaborate with classroom teachers to help students find success.
+I worked as both a teacher for gifted programming and as a school counselor prior to entering private practice and those experiences give me the background to help the clients I serve.
+With experience in the schools, I am able to help families navigate the 504 and IEP process, advocate for twice-exceptional learners, and collaborate with classroom teachers to help students find success.